DavidWells/lerna-smart-run/README.md

 Sets `lernarun` to global bin

+Runs scripts on changed directories returned from `lerna changed`

 Lerna add-on for only running npm scripts for packages changed since previous tag

 # Background